-5.70 This policy identifies those buildings and structures in the town that have local historic and/or architectural value, but have not yet warranted formal national listing status as 'non-designated heritage assets'.
-The schedule of Local Heritage Assets is contained in Appendix A of the Plan.
-They are recognised in the planning system via §135 of the NPPF and the policy makes clear that proposals must have regard to that paragraph.
+5.67 This policy identifies those buildings and structures in the town that have local historic and/or architectural value, but have not yet warranted formal national or local listing.
+The schedule of heritage assets recognised within the Neighbourhood Area is contained in Appendix 1 of the Plan and Policy Map 5.5.
+They are recognised in the planning system via § 135 of the NPPF and the policy makes clear that proposals must have regard to that paragraph.
 This does not confer a level of protection afforded to listed buildings, but it does require that planning applications affecting a building and its setting understand its local importance and pay attention to this significance in their proposals.
-The renovation or alteration of buildings or structures identified as a Local Heritage Asset should be designed sensitively, and with careful regard to the heritage asset's historical and architectural interest and setting.
-The loss of such locally designated Heritage Assets will normally be resisted.
+The renovation or alteration of buildings or structures identified as a heritage asset should be designed sensitively, and with careful regard to the heritage asset's historical and architectural interest and setting.
+The loss of such locally designated heritage assets will normally be resisted.

-5.71The Warwickshire County Council Historic Environment Record (HER) provides a range of information on local heritage assets and identifies 252 records for Kenilworth Parish.
-New development must take account of known surface and subsurface archaeology, and ensure unknown and potentially significant deposits are identified and appropriately considered during development.
+5.68 The Warwickshire County Council Historic Environment Record (HER) provides a range of information on local heritage assets and identifies 252 records for the Neighbourhood Area.
+New development must take account of known surface and sub-surface archaeology, and ensure unknown and potentially significant deposits are identified and appropriately considered during development.
 Lack of current evidence of sub-surface archaeology must not be taken as proof of absence.

-Policy KP16 Environmental Standards of New Buildings
+Policy KP15 Environmental Standards of New Buildings